deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Fuckin' 'ell."
 LONGLEGS declared, while WARHORSE scooped up some water and dumped it on the ruined gun, producing a fog bank and an angry hiss.
 "The fuck was that?"

 Regaari licked his burnt paw again.
-"If you know how to rewire a pulse gun the right way…" he said, then gestured to the nasty mess of former Hunter that was swirling away downstream.
+"If you know how to rewire a pulse gun the right way..." he said, then gestured to the nasty mess of former Hunter that was swirling away downstream.
 "You only get one shot, but better one shot that counts than a thousand that don't."

 The humans exchanged glances.
 "I *like* this one."
 WARHORSE said.